 The pipeline owner or contractor shall comply with all Federal, Provincial and Municipal regulations and legislation.

 The pipeline owner or contractor agrees to hold harmless and indemnify the Municipal District of Wainwright No. 61, its Councillors, employees, and/or agents from and against all actions, suits, claims and demands arising from the operation and/or use of the said equipment on the said road allowance(s).

 The pipeline owner or contractor shall have comprehensive general liability insurance with a minimum coverage of $5,000,000 per occurrence.

 - Pipeline Road Crossings Agreement – Schedule D1 (26 KB PDF File)

-The Safety & Utility Manager or the Development Officer must inspect and issue approvals.
+The Director or Transportation & Utilities or the Development Officer must inspect and issue approvals.